 Every student has an academic advisor.

 Each entering student is assigned to an academic advisor.
 Advisors consist normally of those faculty members who do not chair a department, and some administrators also act as academic advisors, including members of the Dean’s staff.
-The Dean of Academic Success coordinates advising for students in the first two years; for upper-class students with majors or minors, the chair of the student’s major or minor department generally serves as advisor or designates someone else in the department to do so.
+The Dean of Students coordinates advising for students in the first two years; for upper-class students with majors or minors, the chair of the student’s major or minor department generally serves as advisor or designates someone else in the department to do so.

 Advisors must approve the courses for which students register.
 For this purpose, advisors meet with their advisees prior to registration.
 Advisors are notified when students make a change to their registrations.
 Advisors will also help students come to an understanding of the role of the various academic disciplines in a liberal arts education.
 Guidance for advisors is available in the Advising Handbook.